Model number: OLED65CXPUA

 LG CX OLED review: Price and availability

-Technically, the $2,500 LG CX 65 sits in the middle of the company's line of OLEDs.
-The entry-level BX models lack some of the CX video processing, such as the new processor, but cost $200 less than the CX versions.
-By way of comparison, LGs super slim 65-inch version of GX model is $3,200 and designed for minimalistic professional installations.
+Technically, the LG CX sits in the middle of the company's line of OLED TVs.
+The entry-level BX models lack some of the CX video processing, such as the new processor, but cost about $200 less than the CX versions.
+By way of comparison, LGs super slim 65-inch version of GX model is the premium model line, designed for minimalistic professional installations and sells for $3,000 or more.

 Our review focuses on the 65-inch OLED65CXPUA, but the LG CX OLED is available in several other sizes.
 With 55-inch and 77-inch models available, you can find a version of the CX OLED TV that fits your home, starting at under $2,000.
-A smaller and more affordable 48-inch model is slated for later this year, but is not yet being sold.
+And as we approach the launch of LG's new 2021 lineup, prices are dropping, with sales frequently offering the TV for well-below the standard retail price.

 LG CX OLED review: Design